PhaserEditor2D/PhaserEditor2D-v3-docs/scene-editor/snapping-properties.rst

 * Toggle Snapping (``E``).

 * Snap To Object Size (``W``).
-This command takes the size of the selected object and set it as the snapping size values of the scene.
+This command takes the size of the selected object and sets it as the snapping size values of the scene.

 .. image:: ../images/scene-editor-snap-menu-04222020.webp
     :alt: Snapping commands in context menu.